 What you can do depends on where you are in the process.
 If you are not sure what letters you have received, talk to your lender.
 Ask if they have issued a 30-day default notice, or if they have gone to court.
 Ask for copies of those documents.

-If you are not behind in your payments, but you are worried
+If you are not behind in your mortgage payments, but you are worried

 If you can keep going with your normal repayments for now, but are worried about what might happen if living costs rise or interest rates go up, see a free financial counsellor.
 They can help you prepare a money plan and explain your options.
 All financial counsellors are free and independent.
 Find a financial counsellor or call 1800 007 007.

 Make sure refinancing is an affordable long-term option for you.
-If it’s not, get advice, the earlier the better!
+Check the interest rate, fees and payment amount.
 It may be better in the long run to sell rather than to refinance.
-Refinancing may increase your loan considerably, but you may only keep your home for one more year.
+Call a free financial counsellor on 1800 007 007 to talk through your options.

 Be careful of predatory lenders that target desperate borrowers.